4math2379/D4VID-Bot/readme.md

 # D4VID : A bot to understand simple code

-This repo contains a project for the Cisco Spak Hackaton.
+This repo contains a project for a the Cisco Spark Hackaton.

-The purpose is a bot who can understand simple line of code for novice programmer or student.
+The purpose is a Bot who will converse with the user ( during a Class session for example) about programming langages.
+Durint the chat, the user will explain her/his objectives and purposes.
+D4VID will guide him to the best programming langages and give the user some challenge codes.

+Finaly D4VID will give him resources and can send to the user some news about the langages the user will use now.

 # What we use for this Bot :